Remetrizing dynamical systems to control distances of points in time: Introduction

 For the reader's convenience we remind a classical notion.
 For a topological space $X$, a metric space $(Y,\rho)$ and a family $\F \subset Y^X$ we will say that the family $\F$ is \textit{equicontinuous (with respect to the metric $\rho$)} if for any $x\in X$ and any $\varepsilon > 0$ there exists a neighbourhood $U$ of $x$ such that for any function $f \in \F$ we have $\diam_\rho(f(U)) \leq \varepsilon$.
 When $X$ is a metric space with metric $d$ then we will say that $\F$ is \textit{uniformly equicontinuous (with respect to the metrics $d$ and $\rho$)} if for any $\varepsilon > 0$ there exists $\delta > 0$ such that for any $x,y \in X$ and $f \in \F$ if $d(x,y) < \delta$ then $\rho(f(x),f(y)) < \varepsilon$.
 Note that the union of finitely many [uniformly] equicontinuous families is [uniformly] equicontinuous.\\ Let $(X,d)$ and $(Y,\rho)$ be metric spaces, $f:X\to Y$ a function between them and $\omega \in MC$.
 We will say that $f$ \textit{admits the modulus (of continuity)} $\omega$ if for any $x,y\in X$ the following condition is satisfied:

-In particular, any function admitting a modulus of continuity is uniformly continuous.
-If $\F$ is a family of functions from $X$ to $Y$ then we will say analogously that the family $\F$ admits a modulus $\omega$ if any function from $\F$ admits that modulus.
-Note that if the family $\F$ admits a modulus of continuity then it is uniformly equicontinuous.\\ For a set $X$, a family of functions $\F \subset X^X$ and a natural number $n > 0$ by $\F^n$ we will denote the set of all possible compositions of $n$ functions from the family $\F$; $\F^0:=\{id_X\}$.
-Moreover, by $f^n$ we will denote \textit{the nth iteration} of the function $f$, that is, $f^n:=f \circ \ldots \circ f$, where $f$ appears $n$ times.\\ The proof of the following lemma is left to the reader.
+In particular, any function admitting a modulus of continuity is uniformly continuous and if $\omega'(0)\in\R_+$ then $f$ is $\omega'(0)$-Lipschitz (by (MC3) we have $\omega(t) \leq \omega'(0)t \ \forall t\in\R_+$).
+If $\F$ is a family of functions from $X$ to $Y$ then we will say analogously that the family $\F$ admits a modulus $\omega$ if every function from $\F$ admits that modulus.
+Note that if the family $\F$ admits a modulus of continuity then it is uniformly equicontinuous.\\ For a set $X$, a family of functions $\F \subset X^X$ and a natural number $n > 0$, $\F^n$ will denote the set of all possible compositions of $n$ functions from the family $\F$; $\F^0:=\{id_X\}$.
+Moreover, $f^n$ will denote \textit{the nth iteration} of the function $f$, that is, $f^n:=f \circ \ldots \circ f$, where $f$ appears $n$ times.\\ The proof of the following lemma is left to the reader.